Fairlane is a devout Asian entertainment fan. On the side, she is a professional screenwriter and author.

 The movie was loosely based on the life of King Gongmin of Goryeo during the Goryeo Dynasty.
 This king supposedly refused to get concubines when he was with his wife but when the wife died, he went into a concubine frenzy and pursued men as well.
 The movie was always open about the fact that the story of the movie is far removed from reality.

 The narrative movement seems solid.
 The king and his general have been together since they were kids.
 Neither knew how it is to be with a woman.
 However, as it turns out, the king is more certain about his sexuality than his general.
 When the general discovered how it felt like to be with a woman, he realized he has a male side to him.

 As solid the story seems to be, it is also where the biggest failure happen.
 The whole story became a mess when the director opted to demonstrate love through sex.
 The queen and the general never interacted outside of their evenings when they were supposed to have sex.
 During the time when then they were supposed to be falling in love, the director didn't provide a reason for the two characters to do so.
 Aside from their genitals, there really was no other way one character complements the other.

 Thus, all the dimensions are lost.
 It became about sex instead of love.
-There wasn't even an exploration on how the general felt for the king and what he discovered about that feeling when he started sleeping with the queen.
-There was no exploration on how the queen felt about the king either.
+There wasn't even an exploration of how the general felt for the king and what he discovered about that feeling when he started sleeping with the queen.
+There was no exploration of how the queen felt about the king either.

 However, the controversy of the film lies not in the narrative but in the treatment.
 The movie is one of the most controversial in Korea primarily because of the explicit sex scenes.
-There were about six or seven, all of them involved nudity where everything but the genitals were shown.
+There were about six or seven, all of them involved sensitive exposure.